x3a1n4/minr-docs/docs/how_to_document_your_script.md

 - Install [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)
 - [Fork this repo](https://github.com/x3a1n4/minr-docs/fork)
-- Add a folder in `./docs/minr_scripts`
+- Add a folder in `./docs/minr_scripts`.
+Name it something representing your project (usually, the namespace used)
-- Add file `index.md` to your folder.
-This is the default landing page for your utility.
+- Add a file `index.md` to your folder.
+This is the default landing page for your utility!
 - Ensure that your `index.md` file starts similar to the following:

 <div class="annotate breakword" markdown>